DeveloppeurPascal/Fie-Frapic/README.md

 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the ./lib-externes/librairies subfolder.

+Some formatted text is displayed using the [Delphi HTML Components](https://delphihtmlcomponents.com/) library.
+A license for this library is required if you wish to recompile the project as is.

 ## License to use this code repository and its contents

 This source code is distributed under the [AGPL 3.0 or later license](https://choosealicense.com/licenses/agpl-3.0/).